 What to do with the dainty, delicate squash blossoms sprouting on your garden zucchini?
 Fry them, of course.
-Chef Gabriel Sanchez fills the flowers with a creamy ricotta, then dips them in a tempura batter before frying.
+Chef Gabriel Sanchez of The Farmhouse in Needham fills the flowers with a creamy ricotta, then dips them in a tempura batter before frying.
 The light, crunchy coating gives way to the soft stuffed center, and Sanchez serves the blossoms with sliced tomatoes, mache greens and a little balsamic vinegar for contrast.

-> - 4 male squash blossoms
+- 4 male squash blossoms

 - 3/4 cup ricotta cheese